Maxwell's demon for quantum transport: Setup

-\emph{Setup.---} We consider a quantum particle in a 1D ladder potential as illustrated in Fig.~\ref{fig: setup}.
-It is described by the Wannier-Stark (WS) Hamiltonian $H_{\rm WS} = -J\sum_{n=-\infty}^{+\infty}\ket{n}\bra{n+1}+\ket{n+1}\bra{n}) + \Delta \sum_{n=-\infty}^{+\infty}n\ket{n}\bra{n}$, where $J$ is the hopping amplitude, $\Delta:=Fd$ the energy difference between two adjacent sites, $F$ the strength of the gradient force, $d$ the lattice constant, and $\{\ket{n}\}$ the Wannier states.
-We aim at pumping up a particle against a linear potential to accumulate energy in the form of the potential energy and achieve directed motion by measurement and feedback, which is a quantum analog of Ref.~\cite{Toyabe2010}.
-We achieve this goal by the following four steps.
+A particle hops on a tilted 1D lattice as schematically illustrated in Fig.~\ref{fig: setup}(a).
+It is described by the Wannier-Stark (WS) Hamiltonian \cite{GLUCK2002Wannier,Hartmann2004dynamics,ashcroft2022solid},

+where $J$ is the hopping amplitude, $\Delta:=Fd>0$ is the step height, $F$ is the gradient force, $d$ is the lattice constant, and $\{\ket{n}\}$ are the localized Wannier states \cite{Kohn1959analytic,Wannier1960wave,Nenciu1983existence}.
+This Hamiltonian has been widely implemented and utilized in experiments of cold atoms in optical lattices \cite{Simon2011quantum,Fukuhara2013quantum,Preiss2015strongly,Scherg2021observing,Natale2022Bloch}.
+It is an approximation to a continuous-space Hamiltonian $H_{\rm WS} = -\hbar^2\partial_x^2 /2m + U(x) + Fx$, where $U(x+d) = U(x)$ is a 1D periodic potential.
+We aim to pump up the particle against the linear potential to accumulate energy in its potential energy and achieve directed motion through the following four steps.